 The tastiest meat cuts come from the muscles that do the most work.
-The meat from slow-braised lamb shanks, therefore, make this shepherd’s pie something very special.
+The meat from slow-braised lamb shanks, therefore, make this shepherd’s pie something exceptional.

 Origins of Cottage Pie

 Shepherd’s pie started life as cottage pie in the United Kingdom and Ireland in the 18th century.
 It was a means to make use of leftovers from the weekend roast.
-A pie was constructed with the leftover meat topped with widely available and affordable potatoes.
+Widely available and affordable potatoes were used as a topping for this leftover meat.
 Later, in the 19th century, the term shepherd’s pie came into use.
 A cottage pie made with lamb or mutton became known as shepherd’s pie.
 The reason?
 Sheep needed shepherds.
 Cottage pie typically uses beef.

 This Irish Pub has a good write-up on the origins of Shepard’s Pie.